Entrepreneurship (PhD)

 Admission Requirements

 Admission to the program is highly competitive.
 This is a full-time program, requiring year-round study and a 20 hour/week paid research assistantship.
-Typically, students can finish their coursework in two years and the program in four-to-five years, subject to progress on a dissertation.
+Typically, students can finish their coursework in two years and the program in four years, subject to progress on a dissertation.
 Students generally take about 15 courses consisting of seminars and directed readings and/or research.
 A student's curriculum choices are supervised and approved by an advisory committee.

 The following application materials are required: